iorellana21/bootstrap-portfolio/README.md

 ## Description
 Creating a responsive portfolio webpage using bootstrap; broken into 3 files with links to navigate to each.
 ## What Was Done
-* Created the 3 HTML files
+* Created 3 HTML files - each containing a unique section of portfolio
     * index.html
     * portfolio.html
     * contact.html.